collective/collective.vaporisation/collective/vaporisation/README.txt

 Here, we set the value of the fields on the login form and then simulate a submit click.

-We then test that we are still on the portal front page:

-    >>> browser.url == portal_url
-    True

-And we ensure that we get the friendly logged-in message:
+We ensure that we get the friendly logged-in message:

     >>> "You are now logged in" in browser.contents True